 Thank you and greetings!

-Hi.
-Thanks for your great feedback on the dining table!
-Garden furniture is due next year when we have moved 🙂
+Hi, thanks for your great feedback on the dining table!
+Garden furniture is on the cards for next year when we move 🙂

 Many greetings